ansnoussi/devops-project-2/README.md

 With Kustomize you define base resources in the so called bases (cross cutting concerns available in environments) and in the overlays the properties that are specific for the different deployments.
 We will use Kustomize to change the number of replicas to 2 in prod.

-- check the generated resources before deploying
+- Check the generated resources before deploying

 ```
 kubectl kustomize kustomize/overlays/dev
 ```

-- apply the generated dev app
+- Apply the generated dev app

 ```
 kubectl apply -k kustomize/overlays/dev
 ```

-- delete the dev app
+- Delete the dev app

 ```
 kubectl delete -k kustomize/overlays/dev